virakri/shinkansen-3d-seat-booking-prototype/README.md

 ## Build Process

-By following the steps, you need to have [Xcode 10.2+](https://apps.apple.com/us/app/xcode/id497799835) and [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) already installed, and of course, a Mac is required if you wish to develop for iOS.
+By following the steps, you should already have [Xcode 10.2+](https://apps.apple.com/us/app/xcode/id497799835) and [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) installed, and of course, a Mac is required if you wish to develop for iOS.

-1. You have options to download the repository directly or clone the repository via Git method.
+1. You have options to either directly download the repository or clone the repository via Git method.
-2. After you have the project store locally in your machine, install framework dependencies by running `pod install` command in the repository directory.
+2. After you have the project stored locally in your machine, install framework dependencies by running `pod install` command in Terminal under the repository directory.
-3. Then open *Shinkansen 3D Seat Booking Prototype.xcworkspace* file.
+3. After that, then open *Shinkansen 3D Seat Booking Prototype.xcworkspace* file.
-4. After *Shinkansen 3D Seat Booking Prototype.xcworkspace* has been opened, you can run the project either in the simulator or physical devices (you need to have change Apple Developer Certificate to be yours before have it run on the devices)
+4. So now you can run the project either in the simulator or physical devices (you need to have change Apple Developer Certificate to be yours before have it run on the devices)
 5. Enjoy, be creative, and maybe contribute to the project!

 ![Build Process Image](Documentation/build-process-image.png)

 ## External libraries

-This project only use a few external libraries, it mostly uses the standard iOS frameworks.
+This project mostly uses the standard iOS frameworks.
+Anyway, a few external libraries have been used in this project, and here are those libraries.

 ### Kumi-iOS
 <img align="right" width="120" height="120" src="Documentation/kumi-ios-icon-image.png?raw=true">